- Anti-aging is a term used to describe products, treatments and procedures that slow or reduce the signs of aging on the body.

 - Home remedies and preventative lifestyle measures can slow the development of skin aging.

 Aging is an inevitable part of life that takes place due to the gradual deterioration of the body’s cells and organs.
 Aging affects the skin’s structure and physical appearance due to a variety of influences; an effective anti-aging skin care regimen can work to delay these effects.

 A combination of anti-aging skin care products, treatments and lifestyle strategies will slow the signs of aging, encourage smooth, supple skin and encourage a more youthful appearance.

 Understanding the Aging Process

-In addition to being influenced by many internal factors, such as hormone and metabolic operations, genetics and cellular metabolism, skin aging is also affected by extrinsic factors like pollution, chronic light exposure, chemicals and toxins.
-It is possible to delay the aging process just by making simple lifestyle changes.
+In addition to being influenced by many internal factors, such as hormones, metabolic processes and genetics, skin aging is also affected by external factors such as air pollution and sun exposure.

 - Deep wrinkles